 The letter of support (suggested length 1-1.5 pages) should be submitted by the nominator (a senior LSC member) and address:

-- The nominee's or nominees' individual contributions to the project
+- The nominee's or nominees' individual contributions to the nominated project

 - The impact and significance of the nominated project to the LIGO Scientific Collaboration and the broader fields of physics, astrophysics, and astronomy.
 Stronger letters tend to articulate impact in detail.
 For example: As a result of this work, the LVK collaboration was able to report more confident detections; conduct an astrophysical analysis for the first time; achieve the unprecedented sensitivity required to probe new physics; etc.